 IIJ Group believes that expansion of business scale is important to continuously demonstrate its competitiveness in a growing market, and therefore pays close attention to revenue growth rate as a management indicator.
 Profitability tends to improve along with revenue growth, and IIJ Group also considers operating income and operating margin to be important indicators, which are linked to ROE.
+In addition, IIJ Group calculates WACC as an indicator of cost of capital, which is informed well within the company and used for the decision of business investment.
 Business investment and service development in new technological and other areas are continuously required, and these have been actively promoted.
 Business investments are evaluated through measures such as IRR with flexible assumptions depending on the nature of business, and decisions are made at the Board of Directors meetings and/or management meeting in consideration of resource allocation to existing core, growth, and new business areas as a portfolio.
 Their returns on investments are monitored by each business and service.

-- Capital Investment
+Capital Investment

 IIJ Group's major capital investments consist of acquiring facilities for service operations, such as networks, Cloud and data centers, and customer facilities required for systems integration, and software development.
-In anticipation of market expansion, IIJ Group had increased its capital investment level prior to FY2017 and have continued to invest at that level since then.
+In anticipation of market expansion, after IIJ Group had increased its capital ordinary investment level prior to FY2017, IIJ Group has continued to invest at that level, excluding construction of data centers, since then.
 Although IIJ Group has been continuously expanding network infrastructure and actively developing services, in recent years its investment and depreciation costs have remained stable in balance.
 IIJ Group expects such a situation to continue for the foreseeable future.